AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 ## SharePoint

-PDF Services APIs can connect with the SharePoint storage of the client to download and upload the files using SharePoint Signed URLs.
-Signed URLs for SharePoint files can be created using [SharePoint REST API V1](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service?tabs=csom) or [SharePoint REST API V2](https://learn.microsoft.com/en-us/sharepoint/dev/apis/sharepoint-rest-graph) or [Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview).
+PDF Services APIs can connect with the SharePoint using Signed URLs for downloading and uploading the files to and from SharePoint site.

+Signed URLs for SharePoint files can be created using [Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview).

 ## Amazon S3

-PDF Services API can connect with Amazon S3 using pre-signed URLs for downloading and uploading objects to and from S3 buckets without AWS security credentials or permissions.
+PDF Services APIs can connect with the Amazon S3 using pre-signed URLs for downloading and uploading the files to and from S3 buckets without AWS security credentials or permissions.

 Please refer [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for more details.